jeffwatkins/jasmine-dom/README.markdown

     //  .. run your code
     expect(document.getElementById('sandbox')).not.toHaveClass('my-class');

+You may also pass a string to `sandbox` to define your DOM nodes.
+For example:

+    var node= sandbox("<span>This is my span...</span>");

+When called with a string containing only a single node, `sandbox` will remove the wrapping DIV it normally creates and just return the inner node.
+While passing a string with multiple nodes will keep the wrapper.

 This method also has a global short cut available:

 - `sandbox([{attributeName: value[, attributeName: value, ...]}])`